danielhrisca/asammdf/documentation/gui.rst

 .. image:: images/channel_info.png

-Only the channels that are checked in the channels tree will pe selected for plotting when the *Plot* button willbe pressed.
+Only the channels that are checked in the channels tree will be selected for plotting when the *Plot* button is pressed.
 Checking or unchecking channels will not affect the current plot.

 Command buttons